hms-networks/flexy-thingworx-connector/README.md

 10. *updateTimeoutMinutes*: An integer property that the Talk2M and direct data path services use as the maximum number of minutes since last data update before showing a warning in the logs.

+11. *useDataChangeTypeAlways*: A boolean property that the Talk2M and direct data path services use when creating new Thing properties.
+The default value is `false`.
+If the value is `true`, the DataChangeType field of newly created properties will be set to 'Always'.

-11. *useHyphens*: A boolean property that controls the organization of Ewon devices and their tags.
+12. *useHyphens*: A boolean property that controls the organization of Ewon devices and their tags.
 When tags use a hyphen prefix (i.e. PREFIX-\[tagname\]), a thing will be created for each prefix (i.e. DEVICE-PREFIX) and each of the properties will be added.
 The default value is `false`.

 ##### Services